LaunchCoderGirlSTL/Data-Science-Assignments/README.md

         - [Distributions](https://github.com/rlowd/python-bigdata/blob/master/intro2stats/notebooks/5.%20Distributions.py3.ipynb)
         - [Directory with datasets](https://github.com/rlowd/python-bigdata/tree/master/intro2stats/data) for the above 3 notebooks.
 You should download these data to the same directory where the notebooks are.
 You will need to provide the correct path to your data in each Jupyter Notebook.

-## In Class Assignment due Friday, September 6, 2019 @ 8pm
+## In Class Assignment due Friday August 30, 2019 @ 8pm
 * Readings
     - [Groupby documentation](https://pandas.pydata.org/pandas-docs/version/0.22/groupby.html) - this entire page is really good, but read at least the first two sections ("Splitting an object into groups" and "Aggregation," up to the "Transformation" section).
         - Relevant to class Wednesday: [attributes for GroupBy objcets](https://pandas.pydata.org/pandas-docs/version/0.22/groupby.html#groupby-object-attributes) (e.g. how we found you can call `head` on a GroupBy object).